Skip to main content

 • Late 2024 / Early 2025 – Fiscal 2024 financial statements.

-The dashboard is fully interactive.
-There are five pages that you can scroll through to review data.
+The dashboard are fully interactive.
+There are two dashboards.
+One with financial data and one with camp booking data.
+You can scroll through to review data.
 Click on a chart to see the data of each property.
 You can hover over the bar charts to see the properties listed in each region.

 Revisions to the Dashboard will be live in early June.